robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 # Abstract

 The timely publication of scientific results is essential for dynamic advances in science.
 The ubiquitous availability of computers which are connected to a global network made the rapid and low-cost distribution of information through electronic channels possible.
 New concepts, such as Open Access publishing and preprint servers are currently changing the traditional print media business towards a community-driven peer production.
 However, the cost of scientific literature generation, which is either charged to readers, authors or sponsors, is still high.
 The main active participants in the authoring and evaluation of scientific manuscripts are volunteers, and the cost for online publishing infrastructure is close to negligible.
 A major time and cost factor though is the formatting of manuscripts in the production stage.
-In this article we demonstrate the feasibility to write scientific manuscripts in plain markdown (MD) text files, which can be easily converted into common publication formats, such as PDF, HTML or EPUB, using pandoc.
+In this article we demonstrate the feasibility of writing scientific manuscripts in plain markdown (MD) text files, which can be easily converted into common publication formats, such as PDF, HTML or EPUB, using pandoc.
 The simple syntax of markdown assures the long-term readability of raw files and the development of software and workflows.
 We show the implementation of typical elements of scientific manuscripts -- formulas, tables, code blocks and citations -- and present tools for editing, collaborative writing and version control.
-We give an example on how to prepare a manuscript with distinct output formats, a DOCX file for submission to a journal and a LATEX/PDF version for deposition as a PeerJ preprint.
-Further, we implemented new features for supporting 'semantic web' applications, such as additional tags for article meta-information, and reasons for citing specific references according to the CiTO stiandard.
+We give an example on how to prepare a manuscript with distinct output formats, a DOCX file for submission to a journal, and a LATEX/PDF version for deposition as a PeerJ preprint.
+Further, we implemented new features for supporting 'semantic web' applications, such as additional tags for article meta-information, and reasons for citing specific references according to the CiTO standard.
 Reducing the work spent on manuscript formatting translates directly to time and cost savings for writers, publishers, readers and sponsors.
 Therefore, the adoption of the MD format contributes to the agile production of open science literature.

 # Introduction

-Agile development of science depends on the continuous exchange of information between the researchers [@woelfle_open_2011].
+Agile development of science depends on the continuous exchange of information between researchers [@woelfle_open_2011].
 In the past, physical copies of scientific works had to be produced and distributed.
 Therefore, publishers needed to invest considerable economical resources for typesetting and printing.
 Since the journals were mainly financed by their subscribers, their editors not only had to decide on the scientific quality of a submitted manuscript, but also on the potential interest to their readers.
 The availability of globally connected computers enabled the rapid exchange of information at low cost.
 Yochai Benkler (2006) predicts important changes in the information production economy, which are based on three observations:

 1. A nonmarket motivation in areas such as education, arts, science, politics and theology.
 2. The actual rise of nonmarket production, made possible through networked individuals and coordinate effects.
 3. The emergence of large-scale peer production, e.g. of software and encyclopedias.

-Immaterial goods such as knowledge and culture are not lost, when consumed or shared -- they are 'nonrival' --, and they enable a networked information economy, which is not commercially driven [@benkler_wealth_2006].
+Immaterial goods such as knowledge and culture are not lost when consumed or shared -- they are 'nonrival' --, and they enable a networked information economy, which is not commercially driven [@benkler_wealth_2006].

 ## Preprints and e-prints

-In some areas of science already existed a preprint culture, i.e. a paper-based exchange system of research ideas and results, when Paul Ginsparg in 1991 initiated a server for the distribution of electronic preprints - 'e-prints' - about high-energy particle theory at the Los Alamos National Laboratory (LANL), USA [@ginsparg_first_1994].
+In some areas of science already existed a preprint culture, i.e. a paper-based exchange system of research ideas and results, when Paul Ginsparg in 1991 initiated a server for the distribution of electronic preprints -- 'e-prints' -- about high-energy particle theory at the Los Alamos National Laboratory (LANL), USA [@ginsparg_first_1994].
 Later, the LANL server moved with Ginsparg to Cornell University, USA, and was renamed to arXiv [@butler_alamos_2001].
-Currently, arXiv (<https://arxiv.org/>) publishes e-prints related to physics, mathematics, computer science, quantitative biology quantitative finance and statistics.
+Currently, arXiv (<https://arxiv.org/>) publishes e-prints related to physics, mathematics, computer science, quantitative biology, quantitative finance and statistics.
 Just a few years after the start of the first preprint servers, their important contribution to scientific communication was evident [@ginsparg_first_1994;@youngen_citation_1998;@brown_e-volution_2001].
 In 2014, arXiv reached the impressive number of 1 million e-prints [@van_noorden_arxiv_2014].<br>
 In more conservative areas, such as chemistry and biology, accepting the publishing prior peer-review took more time [@brown_role_2003].
 A preprint server for life sciences (<http://biorxiv.org/>) was launched by the Cold Spring Habor Laboratory, USA, in 2013 [@callaway_preprints_2013]. _PeerJ preprints_ (<https://peerj.com/preprints/>), started in the same year, accepts manuscripts from biological sciences, medical sciences, health sciences and computer sciences.<br>
 The terms 'preprints' and 'e-prints' are used synonymously, since the physical distribution of preprints has become obsolete.
 A major drawback of preprint publishing are the sometimes restrictive policies of scientific publishers.
 The SHERPA/RoMEO project informs about copyright policies and self-archiving options of individual publishers (<http://www.sherpa.ac.uk/romeo/>).

 ## Open Access

-The term _'Open Access'_ was introduced 2002 by the Budapest Open Access Initiative and was defined as:
+The term _'Open Access'_ (OA) was introduced 2002 by the Budapest Open Access Initiative and was defined as:

 _"Barrier-free access to online works and other resources.
 OA literature is digital, online, free of charge (gratis OA), and free of needless copyright and licensing restrictions (libre OA)."_ [@suber_open_2012]

 Frustrated by the difficulty to access even digitized scientific literature, three scientists founded the _Public Library of Science (PLoS)_.
-In 2003, _PLoS Biology_ was published as the first fully Open Access (OA) journal for biology [@brown_why_2003;@eisen_publish_2003].<br>
+In 2003, _PLoS Biology_ was published as the first fully Open Access journal for biology [@brown_why_2003;@eisen_publish_2003].<br>
 Thanks to the great success of OA publishing, many conventional print publishers now offer a so-called 'Open Access option', i.e. to make accepted articles free to read for an additional payment.
 The copyright in this hybrid models might remain with the publisher, whilst fully OA usually provide a liberal license, such as the Creative Commons Attribution 4.0 International (CC BY 4.0, <https://creativecommons.org/licenses/by/4.0/>).<br>
 OA literature is only one component of a more general _open_ philosophy, which also includes the access to scholarships, software, and data [@willinsky_unacknowledged_2005].
-Interestingly, there are several different 'schools' of thinking on how to understand and define _Open Science_, as well the position that any science is open by definition, because of its objective to make generated knowledge public [@fecher_open_2014].
+Interestingly, there are several different 'schools of thought' on how to understand and define _Open Science_, as well the position that any science is open by definition, because of its objective to make generated knowledge public [@fecher_open_2014].

 ## Cost of journal article production